 Now for the maintenance part: Trim, but sparingly!
 "Often, the length of the existing hairs can prove to be a wonderful asset, allowing you to do a brow comb-over and direct them in a helpful way," Healy tells us.
 "Clear brow gel is so helpful at this stage."

 Fill Between Brow Appointments

 Fill while you wait.
-"I recommend using a pencil for instant gratification, but don't apply it through the entire shape of your brow, just where you need it in the areas that are sparse and being grown out," he says.
-Also, he adds to make sure your pencil pick is the perfect match for your brow color.
+"I recommend using a pencil for instant gratification, but don't apply it through the entire shape of your brow, just where you need it in the areas that are sparse and being grown out," says Healy.
+He adds to make sure your pencil pick is the perfect match for your brow color.

 Create a Brow Plan

-Below, two more must-have products Healy recommends while growing out uneven brows.
+Healy also recommends investing in both a powder and a pencil while growing out uneven brows.